HastG99/PotionStackerPlus/README.md

 # PotionStackerPlus
-This is a configurable [Purpur 1.21.7] plugin that lets you control potion stack behavior.
+This is a configurable [Paper 1.16+] plugin that lets you control potion stack behavior.

 Notice!!
 This Plugin is still under development.
 Some features are not fleshed out as i want them to be.